Techgethr/audioanalyzer/README.md

 - Process using different AI models or services (for example: use OpenAI Whisper for transcription and Mistral for anonymizer and analysis).
 - Inserts the results in a structured manner into a database for further analysis.
 - **Data protection**: Does not include personal information (PII) or sensitive data (e.g., credit card numbers, social security numbers, etc.) in the analysis and hides this information in the JSON response (use [SENSITIVE] to hide it).
 For this, it uses AI after the transcription to send the anonymized text for the analysis.
+- **Parallel processing**: Processes multiple audios and campaigns in parallel.
 - **Language support**: Supports multiple languages (Spanish, English, French, Portuguese, German, Italian, Dutch, Hindi).
 - **Failure recovery**: Moves problematic audios to a `failed` folder for manual review, without stopping the process.
 - Modular and scalable structure.